l30nard0/mif/doc/readme.txt

       e.g.: pvd_prop_run "{\"type\": \"internet\", \"pricing\": \"free\"}" \
             wget http://www.pvd1.org

 4.2.
-MIF aware applications
+PvD aware applications

-MIF aware applications are created using C API, from directory "api".
+PvD aware applications are created using C API, from directory "api".
 Sample application are presented in directory "testapps".

 Properties of API:
 - API is written for C programming language
-- requires glib2-devel package
+- requires glib2-devel package (for d-bus communications)
-- uses d-bus to connect to MIF-pvdman (with its module pvdserver.py)
+- uses d-bus to connect to MIF-pvdman
 - methods provided by API:
   * pvd_get_by_id - get a list of PvDs which id matches (contains) given string
   * pvd_get_by_properties - get a list of PvDs which have requested properties
   * pvd_activate:
-    - retrieve PvD with given id
+    - retrieve PvD with given id (confirm that such PvD exist)
-    - TODO: MIF-pvdman should save information about which PvDs are used
     - switch calling thread (process) into given PvD (namespace)
   * pvd_reset - switch application back to default namespace (not managed by MIF-pvdman)
+  * pvd_register_signal - register a function to be called when some change in PvDs happens (signal is sent by MIF-pvdman)

 API usage reccomentations/steps
 1. Use calls to pvd_get_by_id/pvd_get_by_properties to get desired PvD Id.